How to Make Purple Dead Nettle Salve Easily: A Step-by-Step Guide

 Step 2: Pick the Flowers

-The best time to pick purple dead nettle flowers is in the early morning, when the dew is still on the plants.
-Gather the flowers in a basket and be sure to leave plenty of flowers behind so that the plant can continue to bloom.
+The best time to pick this so called invasive plant is in the early morning.
+It’s best when the dew is still on the plants.
+Gather the flowers in a basket.
+Be sure to leave plenty of flowers behind so that the plant can continue to bloom.
 If possible, gather the younger looking stems, as they are more potent than the older, aging ones.

 Step 3: Dry the Flowers